-On direct drive fans, lifting holes are provided in the motor base to assist in handling the fan assembly.
-These lifting holes should be used in conjunction with the lifting eyes/lugs when lifting and positioning the fan onto its foundation.
+On direct drive Arrangement 7 or 8 fans, lifting holes are provided in the motor base to assist in handling the fan assembly.
+These lifting holes should be used in conjunction with the lifting eyes when lifting and positioning the fan onto its foundation.
 A heavy round steel bar or appropriate fixture can be passed through the lifting holes to simplify attachment of the lifting device.
 Be sure to follow all local safety codes when moving heavy equipment.